 Check out our solar PV calculator to see how much you’re likely to earn once you’ve had the solar panels installed on your roof.

 3. REAL Assurance Scheme

 Make sure your chosen installer is a member of the REAL Assurance Scheme, an organisation aiming to raise standards for consumers investing in solar technology.

-The company you hire to carry out the installation should be certified under the Microgeneration Certification Scheme (MCS).
+The company you hire to carry out the installation should be certified under the Microgeneration Certification Scheme (MCS) or an equivalent scheme.